yzerlaut/physion/README.md

 pip install physion
 ```

+N.B. the `PyQt` package can be broken after those steps, re-start from a fresh install with `pip uninstall PyQt5` and `pip install PyQt5`.

-For an installation on an acquisition setup
+-> For an installation on an acquisition setup
 ```
 conda env create -n acquisition -f acquisition_environment.yml
 ```